Bogdan Volkov: Career

-The summer of 2024 was marked by his acclaimed portrayal of Prince Myshkin in the multiawarded premiere of Weinberg’s The Idiot, directed by Krzysztof Warlikowski, at the Salzburg Festival.
-For this role, he was nominated for the Austrian Music Theatre Prize, named Discovery of the Year and awarded Best Vocal Performance (Leading Role) by the German magazine Der Opernfreund, and recognized as Singer of the Year by Opernwelt.
+In the summer of 2024, Volkov sang Prince Myshkin in the premiere of Weinberg's The Idiot, directed by Krzysztof Warlikowski, at the Salzburg Festival.
+For the role he was nominated for the Austrian Music Theatre Prize, named Discovery of the Year, and awarded Best Vocal Performance (Leading Role) by Der Opernfreund.
+In 2025 he was named Singer of the Year by Opernwelt and nominated for the International Opera Awards in the Readers' Award category.